Last Updated on: 30th October 2025, 08:51 am

 Not all grinding is the same.

-- Occasional tooth grinding often happens when toddlers are teething or exploring how their teeth fit together.
+- Occasional tooth grinding happens when toddlers are teething or exploring how their teeth fit together.
 It usually stops on its own.

 - Ongoing childhood bruxism, however, is different.
 It happens many nights in a row, may cause tooth wear, and can lead to jaw pain or sleep problems.